 This could be a great keto-approved and healthy ranch dressing to try out.

-Is Hidden Valley Ranch Dressing Keto Friendly?
+Hidden Valley Ranch Dressing: Compatibility with Keto Diet

 When looking at the nutrition label of a hidden valley ranch bottle at first glance due to its low carb count of 2 carbs per 2 tablespoons it would be keto-approved.